 10. Fennel & Fennel Seeds (Foeniculum vulgare)

-Fennel (Hindi name सौंफ) is a nutritional powerhouse and a widely available and used ayurvedic herbs.
+Fennel (Hindi name सौंफ) is a nutritional powerhouse and a widely available and used Ayurvedic herb.
 In one form or another, you must have consumed or come across fennel as a part of food or diet.

 Fennel is consumed in many forms across the world.
-It is commonly used as a mouth freshener after a meal, it is used as flavor in preparing herbal tea, as well as in snacks and bakery products and it is also consumed in raw seed form.
+It is commonly used as a mouth freshener after a meal, it is used as a flavour in preparing herbal tea, as well as in snacks and bakery products and it is also consumed in raw seed form.

-According to ayurveda, fennel seed is an excellent home remedy for digestive health.
-Fennel seeds also treat krumi (worms), baddhavit (constipation), anila (Vata/bloating), daha (burning sensation), aruchi (anorexia, lack of interest in food), chardi (vomiting), and kasa (cough, cold), according to the Ayurveda expert.
+According to Ayurveda, fennel seed is an excellent home remedy for digestive health.
+Fennel seeds also treat krumi (worms), bad habit (constipation), Anila (Vata/bloating), Daha (burning sensation), Karachi (anorexia, lack of interest in food), chardi (vomiting), and Kasa (cough, cold), according to the Ayurveda expert.

 Health Benefits of Fennel